Norlin Library is no longer adding streaming video or pdf files to an instructor’s Course Reserve page.

 The number of physical reserve items on any one course is limited to 50 per semester.
 Contact the Reserves office if that limit must be exceeded.

-Reserves will not directly scan articles or chapters from journals or books for the purposes of electronic reserves.
-To request PDFs of articles and book chapters for your reserve courses, please refer to the information on the Libraries’ Document Delivery Pilot Program.
+To request PDFs of articles and book chapters for your D2L courses, please refer to the information on the Libraries’ Document Delivery Program.

 Video Reserves: The difference between Booking & Course Reserves.